Why Are Nursing Homes Understaffed?

 Every state differs in how they are required to categorize or define adequate staffing levels for nursing homes.
 This, unfortunately, makes it possible for some facilities to underreport their staffing shortages.

-Because of understaffing, nursing homes have had to pay out millions of dollars to patients that have suffered from a wrongful death and illnesses related to understaffing of the nursing home.
+Nursing homes have had to pay out millions of dollars for illnesses or wrongful death related to understaffing.

 Preventing Staffing Problems in Nursing Homes